avdata99/test-mkdocs/README.md

  - Other languages: `/LANG/pdf/doc-LANG.pdf`

 The URL for the PDF version is available in the `{{ pdf_url }}` variable in the template files.
+A _nav_ link pointing this URL will be added automatically at the end of each language site menu.

 The `/page/pdf/pdf-template-LANG` folder include custom styles, cover and back cover templates for each language.